marv254/TWN-PJ3-ci-cd-with-terraform/README.md

 - Adjusted Jenkinsfile to add “provision” step to the CI/CD pipeline that provisions EC2 instance

-So the complete CI/CD project we build has the following configuration:
+So the complete CI/CD project has the following configuration:

 * CI step: Build artifact for Java Maven application